-Above all remember that the PLB is only to be used in the case of an emergency when other means of contacting rescue services such as by cell phone isn’t available.
 We would be very pleased if it is never activated.
 It is only the “ambulance at the bottom of the cliff” and doesn’t replace competent route finding, risk analysis and thorough planning on a tramping trip.

 Ralph Fox of our club was the first tramper in New Zealand to be rescued with the aid of a 406 beacon.
 Because of the promptness of his rescue and many “warm fuzzy stories” since it may appear all that is necessary is to turn on the beacon and then listen out for the imminent “whoop, whoop” of the arriving rescue chopper.
 While the 406 system greatly improves the chances of a speedy rescue by knowing a few of the features of the system may improve the promptness of your rescue.